-From the template editor, click the + button to add a new section.
+From the template editor, click the + button in the section pane to add a new section.

 Once you click that button, we'll show the PDF import wizard.
 Drag and drop your PDF from your desktop to the import box, then set a page range for what should be taken (if you want).
 Once ready, click convert PDF.
 We’ll start importing that content.